flipdishbytes/api-client-csharp/docs/BankAccountApi.md

 # **CreateBankAccount**
 > RestApiResultBankAccountDetail CreateBankAccount (string appId, BankAccountCreate account)

-[PRIVATE API] Create a new Bank Account and attach to this App
+Create a new Bank Account and attach to this App

 ### Example
 ```csharp